manikanta-taashee/apollo-eni-controller/README.md

 The script will check the application's health at the specified `application_url`.
 If the application is down, it will detach the ENI from its current instance and attach it to the other instance to facilitate failover.

-## Important Considerations

-- **Permissions**: Ensure that the AWS credentials used have the necessary permissions to describe instances, detach, and attach network interfaces.

-- **Availability Zone**: Both EC2 instances and the ENI must reside in the same Availability Zone.

-- **Primary ENIs**: The primary network interface of an instance cannot be detached.
-Ensure the ENI in question is a secondary interface.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 By following the steps outlined above, you can set up and run the `eni_failover_manager.py` script to monitor your application's health and manage ENI failover between two EC2 instances as needed.